 What Can I Do About My Toddler’s Nightmares?

-A. Just like adults, children sometimes work out confusing or difficult feelings and experiences through their dreams.
-Nightmares at this age are quite common, and can occur for all children regardless of their environment.
+Just like adults, children sometimes work out confusing or difficult feelings and experiences through their dreams.
+Toddler nightmares at this age are quite common, and can occur for all children regardless of their environment.
+Here’s what to do about toddler nightmares.

 At two, children are active participants in the world around them and are taking in so much all the time.
 We can’t know how they are processing all that they are exposed to.
 Naturally some of what they see and experience is hard for them to make sense of and this can be scary.
 For example, the two of you might go to the pet store and see a poster of an animal that your child finds frightening.
 Or you may come across an object that you don’t find scary at all (like a tractor mowing the lawn at the park), but that your child finds terrifying.
 Later, these “characters” may find their way into your child’s dreams.